blairw/oneheart/README.md

 This *git* repository represents a top-line summary of all OneHeart tech work stored on github.com.
 It's also a basic style guide / cheatsheet for developers (e.g. colour palette).

+To edit this document, download [GitHub Desktop](https://desktop.github.com/), clone this repository, and edit `README.md` with a Markdown editor (e.g. [MacDown](https://macdown.uranusjr.com/)).
+Then you can push back into the repository - you may need to contact Blair for write-access.

 ## Repository list

 - [**oneheartchurch**](https://github.com/blairw/oneheartchurch) - public website